It’s single digits and with the wind, we’re hitting negative temperatures. I live in New England and every year I repeat silently, I did it to myself.

 To me, at least, the stalk is usually a little bitter and needs to roast a lot longer than florets do, however, in this soup all parts continue to cook down and there’s no lack of flavor.

-Back in the day, I could easily consume a bread with broccoli cheddar soup from Panera, however, that was before my diet changed and before my digestion system changed.
-If you’re someone like me who experiences lactose intolerance to things like cheesecake, soft serve ice-cream or heavy whipping cream, but can handle hard cheeses or goat products – this recipe will be for you.
+In college, I had the unfortunate experience of developing lactose intolerance, but it took a while to make the connection.
+While I’ve figured out what I can eat now either without GI distress, it took a while.
+If you’re someone like me who experiences lactose intolerance to things like cheesecake, soft serve ice-cream or heavy whipping cream, but can handle hard cheeses or goat products – this recipe might be for you.

 What You’ll Need